Residence Life & Campus Housing

 Loans: Students and/or cosigner is responsible for completing in a timely fashion all loan information.
 During the semester the student must check with the NCCC Financial Aid office (518-891-2915 x 1687) and the NCCC Business Office (518-891-2915 x.
 1688) to ensure that applications are complete and that the award is made.

-Cosigning is required for the housing and meal plan contracts.
+Cosigning is required for students under 18 years of age on the housing and meal plan contracts.
 The Association is willing to defer its payment but must have a guarantee should there be any change in the student’s financial aid status.
 Any amounts owed by a student must be paid by the 7th week of the semester.

 All residence halls are locked 24 hours a day.
 Residents are issued a key at move-in that opens their building, suite and bedroom door.
 Visitors can only gain entry by entering with a current resident hall student.